 Healthcare Careers Start at Three Rivers!

-From Nursing to Emergency Medical Technician, Exercise Training to Medical Billing, we’ve got you covered.
+From Nursing to Dental Assisting, Exercise Training to Medical Billing, we’ve got you covered.
 You’ll find degree programs and short-term, non-credit training programs that will prepare you for a career in the growing field of healthcare.

 With our degree programs and transfer agreements that lead to four-year degrees or directly to a career, Three Rivers can be the starting point for any healthcare path you choose.